This is only a video test, but I’m posting it to Mud Songs anyway.

 I discovered one of my honey bee colonies dead about a month ago.
 (See A Winter-Die Off and this video for the details.)
 My guess was the colony starved to death because it didn’t have enough honey.
 Judging from what I saw during the post mortem examination I did today, I was right.

 P.S.: I would have had a more detailed post with photos and a video uploaded by now, but I just spent the last three hours trying to get my Picasa web albums to display photos like it always has for me.
 I had a simple, streamlined method of posting photos through Picasa that’s worked perfectly for years.
 But a recent effort by Google to integrate photos into Google Plus (their version of Facebook) has messed up the whole thing.
 I don’t like Facebook but I do like Google Plus, so it’s too bad they had to blow it.
 Anyway, I’ve managed to get to everything back to normal, but I don’t know how I did it and I don’t feel like wasting anymore time on it.
 I have little patience for constant upgrades that usually fix things that aren’t even broke.
 I might post a video next weekend when I’m in a better mood.
-In the meantime, here’s a slide show of what I found:
+In the meantime, here are some more photos of what I found: Continue reading →